Don’t Risk Rejection at the Airport

 Shipping dangerous goods without proper documentation is not just risky—it’s illegal.
 Airlines and shipping lines have zero tolerance for incorrect or missing Dangerous Goods Declarations (DGDs).

-- Immediate carrier rejection
+- Immediate carrier rejection — your shipment won’t fly or sail

-- Heavy fines (up to $50,000+ in some jurisdictions)
+- Heavy fines up to $50,000+ in some jurisdictions

-- Criminal liability for the shipper
+- Criminal liability for the shipper and responsible parties

-- Permanent blacklisting by carriers
+- Permanent blacklisting by carriers and freight forwarders

-- Flight delays and safety investigations
+- Flight delays and safety investigations affecting others

 We ensure your hazardous shipments are documented correctly, every time.
+No guesswork, no risk.

 What Counts as Dangerous Goods?